 Launch of new titles and readings by David Ashford (Orcs!!!), Eleanor Perry (VENUSBERG) and Nat Raha (Of Sirens – Body and Faultlines).

-Our 2014 programme was organised by writer and librarian Pascal O’Loughlin.
+Organised and introduced by writer and librarian Pascal O’Loughlin.

 12 noon Patrician Press, reading

 Mark Brayley, Disarming the Porcupine